2022 United States Senate election in North Carolina: Republican primary

 Former Governor Pat McCrory from Charlotte finished second in the primary.

-Former U.S. Representative Mark Walker from Greensboro finished third in the primary.
+Former U.S. Representative Mark Walker from Summerfield finished third in the primary.

 With Burr's retirement, this primary was expected to be very competitive.
 Former U.S. Representative Mark Walker was the first major candidate to announce his candidacy, on December 1, 2020.
 Walker opted to retire from the House and not run for reelection in 2020 because his district was made much more favorable to the Democratic Party after redistricting.
 Former president Donald Trump's daughter-in-law Lara Trump was widely speculated as a possible candidate for this seat.
 She received encouragement and support from U.S. Senator Lindsey Graham and Kellyanne Conway, a former Trump White House official.
 Early opinion polls suggested she would perform well against other prospective candidates in the primary.
 On April 14, 2021, former governor Pat McCrory announced his candidacy.
 U.S. Representative Ted Budd announced his candidacy on April 28, 2021.

 Opinion polls taken during April 2021 showed McCrory with a wide lead over Walker and Budd.
 McCrory was aided by a high degree of name recognition because of his several statewide campaigns.

 On June 5, 2021, the North Carolina Republican Party held a convention in Greenville.
 At the convention, former president Trump announced that he was endorsing Budd for the U.S. Senate seat.
 Lara Trump announced that she would not be running, and joined her father-in-law in endorsing Budd.
 The former president also took a shot at McCrory, saying, "You can't pick people that have already lost two races, that do not stand for our values."
 McCrory lost both the 2008 and 2016 gubernatorial elections.
 Budd was reportedly unaware of Trump's intentions until 15 minutes before he took the stage.
 Both Walker and McCrory stated their intentions to stay in the race.